epfl-ada/ada-2024-project-thelordsofdata/index.md

 ## The Call to Action

 "Folks, **we’ve got a crisis.** Hollywood’s been around for over a century.
 We’re talking the biggest, highest-grossing movies in the world.
 But now, foreign movies—they’re coming in hot.
-These movies, folks, they’re not just coming for our audiences.
-They’re coming for our **box office,** our jobs, and, frankly, our popcorn money.
+They’re coming for our audiences, our **box office,** and, frankly, our jobs.
 It’s like the Oscars all over again—rigged!

 Now, here’s the thing: Hollywood’s top people, the big shots, they’re calling me.
 They’re saying, ‘Mr. Trump, you’re the only one who can fix this.’
 And I say, ‘You’re absolutely right.’

 So here’s what we’re gonna do, folks.
 We’re smart, okay?
 Smarter than those guys.
 We’re going take a look at the data and have our experts analyse it.
 All the past American movies, who's buying them, Americans or foreigners, the influencing factors, everything.
 And we're going to use all that information to attract those foreign audiences.
-Huge audiences, all over the world, to watch our movies. **Made in America, baby.**
+Huge audiences, all over the world, will watch our movies. **Made in America, baby.**

 You better believe it folks!
 We’re going to outshine, outclass, and outplay every single foreign competitor, and **Make Hollywood Great Again!** "